DR. KARINA O'BRIEN, REGISTERED PSYCHOLOGIST, Vancouver BC

 MAKING AN APPOINTMENT

-I welcome self referrals, or referrals from other professionals.
+You can make an appointment yourself without a referral!
 To make an appointment, please contact me at 604-518-6368; at that time I can answer any questions you might have.
+If you prefer, you can send me an email and we can arrange a time to have an introductory call.

 Private psychology services are fee for service and are not covered by MSP.
 However, your extended health benefits may provide some coverage for Registered Psychologists; please contact your plan to clarify how much coverage you may have.